zhyoulun/base-drafts/draft-ietf-quic-transport.md

 gaps for connection IDs that it skips in addition to the packet number gap associated with the connection ID that it does use.

+Clients MAY change connection ID at any time based on implementation-specific concerns.
+For example, after a period of network inactivity NAT rebinding might occur when the client begins sending data again.
+A client might wish to break linkability by employing a new connection ID when resuming traffic after inactivity.

 A server that receives a packet that is marked with a new connection ID recovers the packet number by adding the cumulative packet number gap to its expected packet number.
 A server SHOULD discard packets that contain a smaller gap than